 ADR is an important tool for trade and border-crossing facilitation.

 It allows carriers of one country as a contracting party to carry dangerous goods from its origin country through and to any other country contracting party without additional requirements imposed by transit or destination countries.
 Nonetheless, transport operations remain subject to national or international regulations applicable in general to road traffic, international road transport and international trade.

+Countries contracting parties to ADR share common requirements for the transport of dangerous goods.
+This simplifies transport operations between these countries, in particular to and from the European Union, and to and from the closest signatory countries (Tunisia, Morocco and Nigeria).
+These simplified procedures, combined with increased transport security, strengthen transport and help promote commercial and economic development in the regions in question.

+Trust, confidence and mutual recognition

 The status of contracting party to ADR implies mutual recognition of certificates and approvals issued by ADR Competent authorities such as: vehicle certificates of approval, tank type approvals or driver’s training certificates.

+This facilitates controls and road checks and allows businesses in ADR countries to extend their foreign trade relations and expand their market.

 ADR facilitates negotiation and mutual trust between contracting parties.
 It provides a framework for administrative controls and mutual administrative support.

 The Working Party on the Transport of Dangerous Goods that administers ADR (see below) encourages dialogue and communication between competent authorities.